dvoytik/kompusim/README.md

 ./tests/test_programs/uart_hello_world/run.sh
 ```

-Run the the demo program in the interactive mode:
+Run the demo program in the interactive mode:
 ```
 ./tests/test_programs/uart_hello_world/run.sh -i
 ```
+Press `s` repeatedly to step over instructions.
 Press `h` to see the full list of commands.

 ## How to build